Grape Mostarda

 Casting about for a way to glamorize a turkey preparation, my gaze fell upon a bunch of plump, seeded purple grapes I had purchased at the farmers’ market.
-I like the seeded varieties for their winy flavor
+I like the seeded varieties for their winy flavor and crunchy seeds, and I thought of the Italian delicacy mostarda, a specialty condiment of Northern Italy.
+It was originally based on the residue, called “must,” left after crushing grapes for wine.
+Mostarda became such a runaway hit that, inevitably, variations popped up.
+Some were with pears, some with apples or quinces, some, like the most famous one, mostarda di Cremona, without any grape must at all, just mixed fruit in syrup.

-Ribier grapes with mustard seeds and peppercorns.
-Other suitable purple seeded grapes for mostarda are Concords, the grape of Welch’s juice and American grape jelly, and Zantes, also called champagne grapes (left whole because they’re quite small).
+For my rendition, I combine the grapes whole, including seeds, with toasted mustard seeds and mustard powder to accentuate the mostarda aspect (though, it’s not clear if the mostarda name is based on the must or the mustard, both key ingredients).
+Other suitable purple, seeded grapes for mostarda include Concords, the grape of Welch’s juice and American grape jelly, and Zantes, also called champagne grapes.

 The recipe was originally published in the glorious but short-lived Williams-Sonoma Taste magazine.
 I make it often in grape season to add verve to poultry, pork, beef, and lamb dishes.
 It’s especially good with Thanksgiving turkey.
 If you don’t relish the crunch of seeds and prefer a smoother style, substitute purple seedless grapes.
-A hint: to keep the peppercorns from flying all over when you strike them with the mallet, place them on a paper towel, fold it over to enclose them, then hammer away.

-Makes about 1 1/2 cups
+Makes about 1 1/4 cups

 1 tablespoon yellow mustard seeds